 - Leonard Cohen

-Appropriating nature, science and technology as inspiration, my painting process is a bit like a journey without a map.
-Sometimes, I’m not sure what direction the paintings will take.
+Appropriating nature and technology as a starting point, my painting process is like a journey without a map.
+I'm often surprised how the work turns out.

 If I hadn’t become an artist, I probably would have been a scientist (if I was better at math).
 I strive to understand the nature of things.